 Superior sagittal sinus thrombosis (SSST) is the most common type of dural venous sinus thrombosis and is potentially devastating.

-Risk factors include pregnancy, dehydration, hypercoaguable states, pancreatitis.
+Risk factors include pregnancy, dehydration, hypercoagulable states, pancreatitis.

-As with all cerebral venous thrombosis, the presentation is highly variable, ranging from completely asymptomatic to a rapid fulminant course with cerebral haemorrhage and death.
+As with all cerebral venous thrombosis, the presentation is highly variable, ranging from completely asymptomatic to a rapid fulminant course with cerebral hemorrhage and death.
 Presentation includes: